bgriffen/academic-kickstart/content/authors/admin/_index.md

 Hi.
 I’m Brendan, a computational astrophysicist by training with core interests in biology, engineering and computer science based between San Francisco, California & Brisbane, Australia.
 I'm deeply passionate about data driven decision making and using technology to elevate our understanding of where we came from, who we are, how we live and where we are going.

-I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying next generation systems at the intersection of computer science, robotics, bioengineering.
-Previously, I was CTO and co-founder of [Scaled Biolabs](https://www.scaledbiolabs.com/), a data driven, full-stack biotechnology company focused on discovering and developing next generation cell therapies (e.g. growing neurons for Parkinson's disease, engineered blood for fighting cancer etc.).
+I'm currently CTO and co-founder of a (soon to be announced) startup focused on reversing heart failure, deploying next generation *in silico* and *in vitro* systems at the intersection of computer science, robotics, bioengineering.

 I have a number of other professional affiliations including being project leader of the [Caterpillar Project](https://www.caterpillarproject.org/), a large computational galaxy formation project at MIT.
 I am also a project collaborator on the [Illustris Project](http://www.illustris-project.org/) at Harvard.
 You can find a few of my musings in these areas on my project page or throughout my semi-active blog.